CIRLMemphis/BasicSIM/README.md

 # BasicSIM
-The basic and easy-to-understand implementation of SIM algorithms: GWF, MB, MBPC, etc.
+The basic and easy-to-understand implementation of 3D-SIM algorithms: GWF, MB, MBPC, etc.